Recent years have seen the rise of Tap to Pay on iPhone or Android – the ability to accept contactless payments on just your smartphone.

 myPOS, in contrast, charges a few different fees for its myPOS Glass app, where Android users can accept tap-to-phone.
 A higher rate, 2.19% + €0.05, applies for EEA card transactions with a monthly subscription.
 If you pay €4.99 + VAT per month, this fee is lowered to 1.69% + €0.05 per contactless EEA card transaction.

-Mollie, a Dutch online payments platform, offers Tap to Pay on iPhone and Android.
-On their Pay As You Go plan, domestic consumer card transactions cost 1.2%, whereas the €20/month Pro plan charges 0.85% + €0.10 on an annual contract.
+Dutch online payments platform Mollie offers Tap to Pay on iPhone and Android to businesses in Ireland.
+On their Pay As You Go plan, Irish consumer card transactions cost 1.2%, whereas commercial cards are charged at 2.9%.
+The €20/month Pro plan charges 0.85% + €0.10 for domestic consumer cards on an annual contract, with American Express and commercial cards reaching 2.50% + €0.10.

 Adyen is similar to Stripe with its customisation options for iPhone Tap to Pay (not Android), but is even more geared towards large companies with a high sales turnover.